 Final outcome targets usually comprise targets aimed at reducing numbers of deaths or serious injuries expressed as targeted percentage reductions.
-Some jurisdictions and organizations target reductions in casualty rates e.g. deaths per 100.000 population or deaths per 10.000 motor vehicles.
+Some jurisdictions and organisations target reductions in casualty rates e.g. deaths per 100,000 population or deaths per 10,000 motor vehicles.
 However, a declining rate such as deaths per numbers of vehicles may mask increases in numbers of deaths and injuries which is why numbers rather than rates are, in general, found to be more useful.
-Another reason for selecting numbers rather than rates in target-setting is the perception that communication with stakeholders and the public will be easier (Allsop ed., 2003).
-Examples of current fatality reduction targets for selected European countries are presented in Table 1.
-See later section for examples of serious injury reduction targets.
+An additional reason for selecting numbers rather than rates in target-setting is the perception that communication with stakeholders and the public will be easier (Allsop ed., 2003) Examples of final outcome targets for selected European countries are presented in Table 1.